 We picked a name for our son, Mason Jacob.
 I felt that giving him a name would help us bond with him, before he was here.
 I didn’t like him being spoken about as a foetus.
 He was my child.

-He is now a beautiful, clever and adventurous 2-year-old.
-He’s since undergone 2 more operations, the last of which was in September 2015.
+He’s since undergone two more operations, the last of which was in September 2015.

-Mason is blissfully unaware of his hard start in life.
-His next op is due in a few more years when he will be about 5 years old.
-Until then we are enjoying life as a ‘normal ‘ family.
 Not a day goes by when I don’t think about what would have happened if his heart defect was undetected.
-If our sons condition was not picked up during a scan, he would have lived only a matter of hours at the most.
-Early detection saved his life.
+If our son’s condition was not picked up during a scan, he would have lived only a matter of hours at the most.
+Early detection saved his life.’